oracle-livelabs/apex/image-semantic-search/1-configure-oci/1-configure-oci.md

 In this lab, you:

 - Generate API Keys using OCI Console
-- Create Web Credentials in Oracle APEX
+- Create Credentials in Oracle APEX

 ## Task 1: Generate API Keys using OCI Console